 The BMCM is the entity responsible for publishing Easwaran’s teachings, instructing and supporting people who want to practice his method of meditation, and preserving his written works and recorded talks for future generations.

-The Blue Mountain Center of Meditation (BMCM) is a nonprofit organization founded in 1961 by Eknath Easwaran and his wife Christine Easwaran to carry his teachings into the future.
+The Blue Mountain Center of Meditation (BMCM) is a nonprofit organization founded in 1961 by Eknath Easwaran to carry his teachings into the future.